gritcoding/pilot/scratch_gpio_projects/README.md

 ## Blinking Light
 * Take a red LED and a 330 Ohm resistor from the kit, as well as 1 short wire.
-* Connect one short wire from pin 17 (lower row 6 o the breadboard) to a free row on the breadboard, say lower row 22 (yellow cable on picture).
+* Connect one short wire from pin 17 (lower row 6 on the breadboard) to a free row on the breadboard, say lower row 22 (yellow cable on picture).
 * Take the LED, and connect the longer lead to lower row 22, and the shorter lead to lower row 23